-- .1 Subject to approval by the Engineer, the aggregate proportioning (including RAP), target gradation, asphalt content and air void content from the Mix Design will become the Job Mix Formula for the supply of hot mix asphalt. - .2 Once established, no alterations to the Job Mix Formula will be permitted unless the Contractor submits a new Job Mix Formula and approved by the Engineer. - .3 If the sum of any alterations to the Job Mix Formula is in excess of any one of the following limits, a new Mix Design is required. - ± 5% passing the 5.0 mm sieve size - ± 1% passing the 0.080 mm sieve size - ± 0.30% asphalt content - .4 Any alteration to the Job Mix Formula shall not result in properties which do not meet the requirements of this Specification.
+- .1 Subject to approval by the Engineer, the aggregate proportioning (including mineral filler), target gradation, asphalt content and air void content from the Mix Design will become the Job Mix Formula for the supply of hot mix asphalt. - .2 Once established, no alterations to the Job Mix Formula will be permitted unless a new Job Mix Formula is submitted by the Contractor and approved by the Engineer. - .3 If the sum of any alterations to the Job Mix Formula are in excess of any one of the following limits, a new Mix Design is required. - ± 5% passing the 5.0 mm sieve size - ± 1% passing the 0.080 mm sieve size - ± 0.30% asphalt content - .4 Any alteration to the Job Mix Formula shall not result in properties which do not meet the requirements of this Specification.